IS GOD CALLING YOU TO

 Northern Frontier seeks to grow godly men through Christ-centered wilderness camping.
 What better way to learn leadership than by being on staff?
-Our staff goes through over a week of training where they live in close community and participate in group activities.
-This creates opportunities that focus on helping individuals operate as both leaders in some situations, and serve on a team in others.
-Summer program offers countless scenarios where leadership can be learned through hands-on experience.
+Our staff members undergo over a week of training where they live in a close community and participate in group activities.
+This creates opportunities that focus on helping individuals operate as leaders in some situations and serve on a team in others.
+The summer program offers countless scenarios where leadership can be learned through hands-on experience.

 We Grow Together

 Northern Frontier is more than just a camp.
 It is a community.
-It is made up of the many campers, counselors, and administrative personnel who have spent their summers with us.
+It comprises the many campers, counselors, and administrative personnel who have spent their summers with us.
 We are a community that grows together.
-We believe that spiritual maturity can only happen when we are in fellowship with other believers.
+We believe spiritual maturity can only happen when we fellowship with other believers.
 This exists at Northern Frontier because of our staff’s commitment to connecting through personal relationships.
 Our staff is expected to be considerate when speaking and careful when listening.
-By cultivating a community that respects one another we are truly able to grow as a whole.
+By cultivating a community that respects one another, we can truly grow.

 We Invest In Our Staff

 Our staff members are our most valuable assets at camp.
-Only when our staff are equipped can ministry happen at camp.
-That is why our primary center of focus is with our staff.
-We believe that by investing in the lives of our staff people we will be providing the best summer camp program possible to our campers.
-There are several men and women on-site throughout the summer who are available to mentor, counsel, encourage and support our summer staff.
+Only when our staff is equipped can ministry happen at camp.
+That is why our primary center of focus is on our staff.
+We believe that by investing in the lives of our staff, we will provide the best summer camp program possible to our campers.
+Several men and women on-site throughout the summer are available to mentor, counsel, encourage and support our summer staff.

 We Work Heartily

 Being on staff can be hard work.
 The days are long and physically exhausting.
 The work we do at camp makes a difference in many people’s lives.
-It requires time, focus, energy, and being flexible (even vaporous!)
-We seek to hire staff who will not only take ownership over their own work but the work of others too.
-This is because, as believers we know we are working for Christ, not for ourselves.
+It requires time, focus, energy, and flexibility (even vaporous!)
+We seek to hire staff who will take ownership of their work and the work of others too.
+This is because, as believers, we know we are working for Christ, not for ourselves.
 As a community, we rely on God to supply our strength to do His work as we pour ourselves into the lives of campers every day.

-A Northern Frontier staff member can make an incredible impact on a young boys’ life.
+A Northern Frontier staff member can make an incredible impact on a young boy’s life.
 Below is a list of the various types of staff positions at camp.
-Some of them require specialized training and certifications but all are vital parts of a whole community.
+Some require specialized training and certifications, but all are vital to the community.
 Preference is given to those who can work an entire summer season.

-The Service Crew is an exchange program specifically designed for 15 year olds as a bridge between the camper and staff experiences, though no Northern Frontier experience is required.
-In exchange for service in the dining hall and kitchen and office, Crew members receive job training and experience, servant leadership training, outdoor adventure opportunities such as rock climbing, sailing, hiking and more.
+The Service Crew is an exchange program designed for 15-year-olds as a bridge between the camper and staff experiences, though no Northern Frontier experience is required.
+Crew members receive job training and experience, servant leadership training, and outdoor adventure opportunities such as rock climbing, sailing, hiking, and more in exchange for service in the dining hall, kitchen, and office.
 Crew members must commit to working the entirety of two full camp weeks.

 - Minimum age: 15